johannes-gilbert/sap-jco-server-example/README.md

 ELSE.
 * Display the result.
 In the exmaple we are expecting that the HTTP-get
 * call - done by the JCo server - results in a XML response.
 We retrieved it from
-* the JCo server (via ev_response_payload) and want to display it here in the ABAP backend. cl_demo_output=>display_xml( payload ).
+* the JCo server (via RESPONSE_PAYLOAD) and want to display it here in the ABAP backend. cl_demo_output=>display_xml( payload ).
 ENDIF.
 ````